jan-revay/initPC/README.md

 R_C1 ∘ (R_C1 ∘ S) = R_C1 ∘ S
 ```

-### 2. Does running the `refresh` command on a machine in any state always
+<h3> 2.
+Does the `refresh` command (on a machine in any state) always
    produce the same state as running the script on a clean new OS install
    from scratch?
-Why not use Nix instead?
+Why not use Nix?</h3>

 In general **no**.
 Only the Nix package manager can do rollbacks (e.g.
 removing packages and configs) deterministically.
 It would be hard to